 By: Erin Stevens, Systems Integration Manager, SAS

-Lately, there has been a great deal of emphasis placed on the government’s need to harness the power of “big data” and “analytics” – for everything from the early detection of global and insider threats to entitlement and tax fraud.
+Lately, there has been a great deal of emphasis placed on the government’s need to harness the power of “big data” and “analytics.”
+More data – and better analysis of that data – can assist with everything from early threat detection to entitlement and tax fraud identification.

 Technologies such as grid, cloud, in-memory processing and data visualization help organizations get more from their data.

-For the uninitiated, the thought of adopting government data analytics can seem like a daunting undertaking – especially within the federal IT sphere, where actions that are not expressly permitted are often forbidden.
-It isn’t easy to identify the appropriate analytics-based solution among all the variables, tools and technologies.
-And that’s before you even consider an agency’s specific needs and compliance mandates.
+For the uninitiated, the thought of adopting analytics for government data can seem like a daunting undertaking – especially within the federal IT sphere, where actions that are not expressly permitted are often forbidden.
+It isn’t easy to identify the appropriate analytics-based solution among all the variables, tools and technologies (that’s before you even consider an agency’s specific needs and compliance mandates).

-Even when a government agency is successful in its identification of proper solutions, it has to overcome some amount of institutional inertia.
-This deeply ingrained attachment to “the way things have always been done” can be strong, even if these traditional approaches no longer support the agency's mission.
+Even when an agency is successful in solution identification, it has to overcome institutional inertia.
+This deeply ingrained attachment to “the way things have always been done” can be strong, even when traditional approaches no longer support the mission.

-Private-sector partners can also provide an additional scope of work and subject matter expertise (such as fraud, logistics, national security or insider threat).
-Thus, agencies can consider their existing tools and processes against potential infrastructure hardware and analytics software in an informed and holistic way.
+Structured discovery allows agencies to consider their existing tools and processes and where they might benefit from infrastructure and software advancements.
 The goal is a predictive “analytics factory” that formalizes ongoing processes for analytic data preparation, model building, model management and deployment.
 The agency can then quickly identify questions, attain solutions and streamline improvements.

 Through structure discovery the agency can craft an “analytics roadmap,” with assets such as:

 - Current state infrastructure, process and output documentation.